anna099/hegel/1-introduction.md

 > categories, are *only our* thoughts -- separated by an impassable gulf from the
 > thing, as it exists apart from our knowledge.<sup>[d](#d)</sup>

-Jacobi also, less subtly, failed to meet the monistic demand, since he followed Hume in suggesting that we merely place *faith* in an unintelligible grounding of our knowledge.
+Jacobi also failed to meet the monistic demand -- albeit less subtly -- since he followed Hume in suggesting that we merely place *faith* in an unintelligible grounding of our knowledge.
 Thus the post-Kantian tradition of German Idealism, to which Hegel belongs, was born.
 Paul Franks says of the German Idealists -- the most notable amongst them Fichte, Schelling, and Hegel -- that

 > they are all committed, in various ways, to the view that genuine
 > justification can be achieved only within a system that meets two conditions: